NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Here we will illustrate how SfS can be run in a very difficult situation.
-We chose a site very close to the Lunar South Pole, at around 89.7° South.
+We chose a site very close to the Lunar South Pole, at around 89.7 degrees South.
 We used an external DEM as an initial guess terrain, in this case the LOLA gridded DEM, as such a DEM has values in permanently shadowed regions.
 The terrain size is 5 km by 5 km at 1 meter/pixel (we also ran a 10 km by 10 km region in the same location).